JustSid/JUBindings/README.markdown

   * `JUObjectController` (NSObjectController)
   * `JUArrayController` (NSArrayController)
   * `JUUserDefaultsController` (NSUserDefaultsController)
+  * `JUTableController` (No AppKit counterpart, used to manage table view like content with sections)

 ### Classes
 **Remark:** This is a list of classes that are already exposing some of their properties as bindings.